ShadowNeuS: Neural SDF Reconstruction by Shadow Ray Supervision: Shadow ray supervision with a single-view camera

 where $\cdf(x) = (1 + e^{-sx})^{-1}$ is the sigmoid function and $s$ is a learnable scalar parameter that controls whether \cref{eq:shadow_ray_render} approaches volume rendering or surface rendering.

 {\bf Differentiable intersection points.} To locate the intersection point $\objo$ given the SDF, ray marching is the most straightforward choice.
-However, it is non-differentiable and thus cannot be used in neural network training.
+However, as it is non-differentiable, it is prone to be misled by surface points with incorrect depths, leading to worse results.
 To optimize the intersection points using backpropagated gradients, we use implicit differentiation\cite{DBLP:conf/nips/AtzmonHYIML19,DBLP:conf/nips/YarivKMGABL20}, which makes the intersection point differentiable to the SDF network parameters as

 where $\rayd$ is the camera ray direction and $\normal=\nabla_{\objo}\sdf(\objo)$ is the surface normal derived from the SDF network.
 Then, we use $\irradiance(\diffobjo,\lightd)$ as the differentiable radiance at intersection $\objo$.
 As $\objo$ acts as the start position of a shadow ray, it can be optimized by gradients from \cref{eq:shadow_ray_render}.
 When the computed incoming radiance $\irradiance(\diffobjo,\lightd)$ does not agree with the supervision, the SDF network can optimize both the signed distances along the shadow ray and the starting position of the ray to fit the observation.